Credit card refinancing.

 Free credit card debt refinancing programs can also be available at non-profit credit counseling agencies.
 There are both national and local offices.
 The staff at these organizations not only can help with credit card debt, but they also help borrowers with all other sorts of financial obligations.
 Learn about refinancing a mortgage, car loan, payday costs, and more.
 More details on free credit counseling organization assistance programs.

 Peer to Peer lenders can be used to refinance credit card debt too.
 Companies such as Lending Club, Marcus, Zopa and others offer this service.
 Loans are issued to borrowers, and the funds can be used for almost any reason, including paying off one credit card which is a form of refinancing.
 As the Peer to Peer loan will be more affordable.
 More on peer to peer loans.

-There are several ways to refinance any bills or debts that are owed to a credit card company.
+As noted above, there are several ways to refinance any debts that are owed to a credit card company.
 Most lenders offer some form of solution.
 Or a third party, non-profit can be contacted for help.
 In addition, consumers always have loans that they can use to pay off one credit card, and the new loan will need to have a lower monthly payment and/or interest rate.
 Not only that, one or more of these solutions can be used at the same time.